iotblackbelt/EdgeHierarchySolution/README.md

 </ol>
 <p>You can now start monitoren your messages coming into the IoT Hub.</p>

+# Gotchas
+<p>There are some gotchas:</p>
+<ol><li>If you use the EdgeHierarchyModule to send messages to an upstream edge, the store and forward isn't active for these evenmessagests on the downstream edge.</li>
+<li>The downstream edge can still use the $upstream route to send messages directly to the IoT Hub.</li>
+<li>The messages sent through the upstream edge won't have a module associated.
+So if you want to route messages from a downstream edge you can follow this instruction: [https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway#route-messages-from-downstream-devices].
+You need to also take this into account when proccessing message in the cloud.</li></ol>

 # Contributing

-This project welcomes contributions and suggestions.
+<p>This project welcomes contributions and suggestions.
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.</p>